 Fun fact, at that time the Union Depot was supposed to be built in the MillCity, on Nicollet Avenue.
 But, as you may know, that never happened, and the Union Depot was built in Saint Paul.
 Also people made fun of J. J. Hill’s wrong estimation, and called on the bridge, “Hill’s Folly.”

-Other Immediate and Adjacent Locations
+Other Immediate and Adjacent Locations in MN

 Let’s be more serious, if today the stone Arch Bridge is so famous for engagement session, it’s probably because it is conveniently located.
 Also, it is surrounded by many parks, which are great spots for photo sessions, such as

 - Nicollet Island